brevzin/brevzin.github.io/_posts/2019-09-23-declarative-cpos.md

 I like a declarative approach to programming.
 Ben Deane has given several good talks on what declarative programming is (such as [this one](https://www.youtube.com/watch?v=2ouxETt75R4) from CppNow 2018), and if you haven't seen them, you should.
 The idea is to try to write your logic using expressions and to make it correct by construction, rather than using statements and having to reason imperatively.

-One of the new design patterns in C++20 is something known as a _customization point object_, or CPO.
-A CPO is a callable function object, which means you can easily pass it around to other functions without having to worry about the struggle that is passing around other kinds of polymorphic callables (like function templates and overload sets).
-A CPO also can be (but isn't necessarily) a customization point and handles the customization selection for you so that you can just always directly invoke it.
+One of the new design patterns in C++20 is something known as a _customization point object_ (sometimes abbreviated as CPO, but like... don't).
+A customization point object is a callable function object, which means you can easily pass it around to other functions without having to worry about the struggle that is passing around other kinds of polymorphic callables (like function templates and overload sets).
+A customization point object also can be (but isn't necessarily) a customization point (which makes it an odd term) and handles the customization selection for you so that you can just always directly invoke it.
 Basically, it's state of the art library design for doing generic programming, because the language still isn't helping us out here.

-One of the new CPOs from Ranges is `std::ranges::begin`{:.language-cpp}, specified in [\[range.access.begin\]](http://eel.is/c++draft/range.access.begin). `ranges::begin(E)`{:.language-cpp} is expression-equivalent to one of the following, in sequential order:
+One of the new customization point objects from Ranges is `std::ranges::begin`{:.language-cpp}, specified in [\[range.access.begin\]](http://eel.is/c++draft/range.access.begin). `ranges::begin(E)`{:.language-cpp} is expression-equivalent to one of the following, in sequential order:

 1. `E+0`{:.language-cpp} if `E`{:.language-cpp} is an lvalue array
 2. `decay_copy(E.begin())`{:.language-cpp} if `E` is an lvalue, that expression is valid, and its type models `input_or_output_iterator`